 CR 10.
 Partially addressed.
+The

-The proposal would be strengthen by proposal would be strengthen by developing further the technical aspect and scope of the proposed activity.
-Furthermore, it appears important to demonstrating how the suggested activities will build upon previous and similar experiences implemented in the initial provision of 200 collectors and grow out bags.
+CR 11: Activity: 1.2 and 1.3: please describe what will be the project strategy to ensure a sustainable production of oysters, following the initial provision of 200 collectors and grow out bags.
 Moreover, please define in what extent the project will make sure the oyster variety introduced will fit harmoniously in the Estuary's ecosystem (indigenous variety of oysters).
 Furthermore, please explain how will the communities manage and share the production and outcomes of the assets provided by the project (collectors, grow out bags etc.).
 Finally, please explain why these activities do not include shrimp production as well, and describe how these activities will ensure that the processing activities will not be harmful to the environment.